akhmadreiza/DAFTAR-API-LOKAL-INDONESIA/README-EN.md

 # List of Local API Indonesia

-This repository have list of local API Indonesia about Indonesia data.
+This repository contains list of Indonesian's local API.

-This file is translation from Original (Bahasa Indonesia).
+This file is translation from Original ([Bahasa Indonesia](README.md)).

 ## Another Translation